<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 • Guided tour of Amalfi's hidden streets and alleyways

-• Il Sentiero degli Dei (the Path of the Gods) hiking trail
+• Il Sentiero degli Dei (Path of the Gods) hiking trail

 • UNESCO World Heritage sites: Positano, Amalfi’s old town and the Amalfi Coast